 As part of the agreement with the County and through the regulations, Ontario Clean Water Agency (OCWA) must obtain accreditation to operate the water treatment facilities on behalf of the County.
-November 11, 2021 OCWA obtained full scope accreditation under the requirements of DWQMS.
+In 2023 OCWA continued full scope accreditation under the requirements of DWQMS.